erlage/rad/README.md

         ```
     This was just an example, you don't really need these type of widgets when you can use a CSS framework of your choice.

-3. Rad's doesn't rebuild widgets multiple times a second, which means for animations you've to turn to CSS.

-4. Lastly, Rad is fast, thanks to its tiny core and number of optimizations on top of that.

 ## Widgets Index

 Below is the list of available widgets in this framework.